-We’re excited to announce that six of our participants have been selected to participate at The First Tee of Greater New Orleans National Tournament Sponsored by Hancock Whitney Bank, December 19th through December 21st at Chateau Golf & Country Club!
+We’re excited to announce that six of our participants have been selected to participate at First Tee Greater New Orleans’ National Tournament Sponsored by Hancock Whitney Bank, December 19th through December 21st at Chateau Golf & Country Club!

 Ahmad has played on the Varsity golf team since his Freshman year and was voted Top Rookie as a Freshman; and Low Gross this year.

 As a Freshman, he won the St. Rita Freshman Invite at Glenwoodie Golf Course.
 This year, he advanced to Sectionals missing State by only four strokes.